OctoPrint/OctoPrint/docs/plugins/gettingstarted.rst

 The plugin is now ready to be installed via ``python setup.py install``.
 However, since we are still working on our plugin, it makes more sense to use ``python setup.py develop`` for now -- this way the plugin becomes discoverable by OctoPrint, however we don't have to reinstall it after any changes we will still do.
-We can have the ``octoprint dev:plugin install`` command do everything for us here, it will ensure to use the python binary belonging to your OctoPrint installation::
+We can have the ``octoprint dev plugin:install`` command do everything for us here, it will ensure to use the python binary belonging to your OctoPrint installation::

-   (venv) $ octoprint dev:plugin install
+   (venv) $ octoprint dev plugin:install
    running develop
    running egg_info
    creating OctoPrint_HelloWorld.egg-info